Partial Differential Chow Forms and a Type of Partial Differential Chow varieties: Quasi-generic intersection theory for partial differential polynomials

-In this section, we will prove the quasi-generic intersection theorem with an elementary proof using pure differential algebraic languages, which generalises generic intersection theorems in both ordinary and partial differential cases \cite{GLY, freitag}.
-We should remark that the proof in the ordinary differential case could not be adapted here because of the complicated structure of differential characteristic sets in the partial differential case.
-However, the proof here we give could definitely simplify that of its ordinary differential analog. \begin{definition} A {\em generic $\Delta$-polynomial of order $s$ and degree $g$} is a $\Delta$-polynomial which involves all $\Delta$-monomials of order $s$ and degree $g$ with coefficients being $\Delta$-$\ff$-indeterminates.
-To be more precise, a generic $\Delta$-polynomial $\mathbb{L}$ of order $s$ and degree $g$ is of the following form
+In this section, we will prove the quasi-generic intersection theorem with an elementary proof in purely differential algebraic language, which generalizes generic intersection theorems in both the ordinary differential case \cite{GLY} and the partial differential case \cite{freitag}.